What Is Hepatorenal Syndrome?

 - consistently practicing safe sex

-Some causes of cirrhosis cannot be prevented.
-If you are at risk for developing cirrhosis, your doctor may monitor your liver function regularly.
-Blood and imaging tests may be able to detect early signs of the condition.
+Some causes of cirrhosis can’t be prevented.
+If you’re at risk for developing cirrhosis, your doctor may monitor your liver function regularly.
+They may also order blood and imaging tests to detect early signs of the condition.